How do we use item policies?

 • Long-term (example: Circulating, 1-semester)

-Item policies do not have any effect on the request or loan fulfillment rules, but are used to define the Overdue and Lost Loan profiles.
-If no item policy is applied, borrowers will not receive overdue notifications, and overdue loans will not be changed to Lost.
+The first three item policies in this list do not have any effect on the request or loan fulfillment rules, but are used to define the Overdue and Lost Loan profiles.
+If none of those three item policies are applied, borrowers will not receive overdue notifications, and overdue loans will not be changed to Lost.

 For further explanation of the way item policies impact Overdue and Lost Loan profiles, see Overdue and Lost Loan Configuration.